8 Steps for Successful Government Video Production

 • a PA (production assistant)

-Step 6: Post-production
+Step 7: Post-production

 Our senior editor, Craig Hirshberg, organized our footage into the different PSAs and began to cut each one using our take notes.
 Alexis Antonucci, our graphics designer, created branded graphics that promoted the key message “Prevent Lead Exposure.”
 Finally, our clients were kept informed and reviewed and approved all the different phases of post-production – rough cut, fine cut, finish cut – to the final program masters and the different deliverable formats.

-Step 7: Social Media Campaign
+Step 8: Social Media Distribution

-The final videos can be seen here.
+Watch the final videos here.

 Note: the 15-second version was the only one featured in our YouTube ad campaign, hence the disparity in views.